desscartes/homeTask/README.md

 # Known Limitations/Bugs
-This script developed for create numbers minimum 0 to maximum 10.
+This script is developed for create numbers minimum 0 to maximum 10.
 Limitations could be change  in other versions.